ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 Sockets provide a message interface for datagram protocols like UDP, but provide an unstructured stream abstraction for TCP.
 While TCP does indeed provide the ability to send and receive data as streams, most applications need to interpret structure within these streams.
 For example, HTTP/1.1 uses character delimiters to segment messages over a stream {{?RFC7230}}; TLS record headers carry a version, content type, and length {{?RFC8446}}; and HTTP/2 uses frames to segment its headers and bodies {{?RFC7540}}.

 The Transport Services API represents data as messages, so that it more closely matches the way applications use the network.
-Messages seamlessly work with transport protocols that support datagrams or records, but can also be used over a stream by defining an application-layer framer ({{datatransfer}}).
+Messages seamlessly work with transport protocols that support datagrams or records, but can also be used over a stream by defining an application layer framer ({{datatransfer}}).
 When framing protocols are placed on top of unstructured streams, the messages used in the API represent the framed messages within the stream.
 In the absence of a framer, protocols that deal only in byte streams, such as TCP, represent their data in each direction as a single, long message.

 Providing a message-based abstraction provides many benefits, such as:

 * the ability to associate deadlines with messages, for applications that care about timing;
 *  the ability to provide control of reliability, choosing which messages to retransmit in the event of packet loss, and how best to make use of the data that arrived;
 * the ability to manage dependencies between messages, when the transport system could decide to not deliver a message, either following packet loss or because it has missed a deadline.
 In particular, this can avoid (re-)sending data that relies on a previous transmission that was never received.
-* the ability to automatically assign messages and connections to underlaying transport connections to utilize multi-streaming and pooled connections.
+* the ability to automatically assign messages and connections to underlying transport connections to utilize multi-streaming and pooled connections.

 Allowing applications to interact with messages is backwards-compatible with existings protocols and APIs, as it does not change the wire format of any protocol.
 Instead, it gives the protocol stack additional information to allow it to make better use of modern transport services, while simplifying the application's role in parsing data.